 In 1831 the Kentucky General Assembly passed an act to incorporate the Shepherdsville and Louisville Turnpike Road Company.
-A transcription of the Act is given below.
+However, it appears to have floundered, and the General Assembly revived it in 1848.
+Transcriptions of the Acts are given below.
 If you can share any additional information about this corporation and/or the road itself, please use our "Contact Us" link at the top of this page and write to us.

 AN ACT to incorporate the Shepherdsville and Louisville turnpike company,